 9. Everyone a story to tell.

-In this worksheet, you will complete 9 sentences using the correct form of have.
+In this worksheet, you need to complete 9 sentences using the correct form of have.
 You can check the answers on this page to verify your responses.